-Each year, Wal-Mart Stores, Inc. releases the quarterly record dates for dividend payouts.
+Each year, Walmart Inc. releases the quarterly record dates for dividend payouts.
 You can find this information on walmart.com.
 You may also contact the Customer Service Center at 888-968-4015 if you need information about upcoming record dates for dividends.
-You should keep in mind that a dividend payout will be taxable to you.
+Keep in mind that a dividend payout is taxable to you.

-Please note that if you request a hardship payout from your 401(k) Account within five business days of the record date for a dividend and you have the right to elect a cash distribution of the dividend, tax laws require that the dividend be automatically paid to you in cash.
+Note that if you request a hardship payout from your 401(k) Account within five business days of the record date for a dividend and you have the right to elect a cash distribution of the dividend, tax laws require that the dividend be automatically paid to you in cash.